 * Social Media Guidance: in today’s world, safeguarding children and young people applies as much online as it does face-to-face

 * Safeguarding Update: important news and updates as they happen

 We offer a range of safeguarding services and training to help create a safe and enjoyable football experience for everyone.
 We ensure safeguarding requirements are met as a requirement of club affiliation and support clubs to maintain these standards.
 Every club is required to endorse and adhere to The FA’s Safeguarding Children Policy.

 Meanwhile, The FA are also often asked for advice and guidance to help clubs create fun, safe and inclusive environments.
 This advice, in the form of 'Guidance Notes', is available to download in themed-sections on their website.

-They have gathered all the Guidance Notes (available here) as a complete directory for easy reference.
+They have gathered all the Guidance Notes (available via our 'Safeguarding' pages) as a complete directory for easy reference.
 You’ll find top tips, templates and a useful resource to browse through and see what you and/or your club might benefit from moving forward.

-Discover the information and support available to grassroots football Club and League Welfare Officers in our dedicated website section.
+Discover the information and support available to grassroots football Club and League Welfare Officers by following this link.
 Details are also shared by @EssexCountyFA on Twitter and by searching for ‘EssexFootball’ on Facebook.